-5 Examples
+6 Examples

-Although our motivation was to design a term order suitable for higher-order superposition, we can use $>{ho}$ (and $>{oh}$) to show the termination of λ -free higher-order term rewriting systems or, equivalently, applicative term rewriting systems [24].
+Although our motivation was to design a term order suitable for higher-order superposition, we can use $>{ho}$ (and $>{oh}$) to show the termination of λ -free higher-order term rewriting systems or, equivalently, applicative term rewriting systems [27].
 We present a selection of examples of how this can be done, illustrating the strengths and weaknesses of the order in this context.
-Many of the examples are taken from the literature.
+Many of the examples are taken from the literature, with minor adaptations-for example, we write f where some authors have λx . f x.
 Since $>{ho}$ coincides with the standard RPO on first-order terms, we consider only examples featuring higher-order constructs.

-To establish termination of a term rewriting system, a standard approach is to show that all of its rewrite rules $t \rightarrow s$ can be oriented as t > s by a single reduction order: a well-founded partial order that is compatible with contexts and stable under substitutions.
+To establish termination of a term rewriting system, a standard approach is to show that all of its rewrite rules $t \rightarrow s$ can be oriented as t > s by a single reduction order:

+a well-founded partial order that is compatible with contexts and stable under substitutions.
 Regrettably, $>{ho}$ is not a reduction order since it lacks compatibility with arguments.
 But the conditional Theorem 16 is often sufficient in practice.
 Assuming that the extension operator is compatible with appending (property X9), we may apply H2 and H3 to orient rewrite rules.
 Moreover, we may even use H1 for rewrite rules that operate on non-function terms; supplying an argument to a non-function would violate typing.
-To identify non-functions and to restrict instantiations, we assume that terms respect the typing discipline of the simply typed λ -calculus.
-Together, property X9 and the restriction on the application of H1 achieve the same effect as η -saturation [19].
+To identify non-functions and to restrict instantiations, we assume that terms respect the typing discipline of the simply typed λ -calculus, but ignore the types when applying the term orders.
+Together, property X9 and the restriction on the application of H1 achieve the same effect as η -saturation [20].

-For simplicity, the examples are all monolithic, but a modern termination prover would use the dependency pair framework [2] to break down a large term rewriting system into smaller components that can be analyzed separately.
-Unless mentioned otherwise, the RPO instances considered employ the length-lexicographic extension operator.
-We consistently use italics for variables and sans serif for symbols.
+For simplicity, the examples are all monolithic, but a modern termination prover would use the dependency pair framework [2] to break down a large term rewriting system into smaller components that can be analyzed separately, using different methods or different instances of the same methods.
+Unless mentioned otherwise, the RPO instances considered employ the length-lexicographic extension operator for all symbols.
+We consistently use italics for variables and sans serif for symbols-thus, the variable f is distinct from the symbol f.

-Example 23.
+Example 24.
 Consider the following term rewriting system:

+insert

+$$(f n)$$

-insert (f n) (image f A) $\xrightarrow{1}$ image f (insert n A) square $n \xrightarrow{2}$ times n n
+(image $f A$) $\xrightarrow{1}$ image f (insert $n A$) square $n \xrightarrow{2}$ times $n n$

-Rule 1 captures a set-theoretic property: $\{f(n)\} \cup f[A] = f[\{n\} \cup A]$.
+Rule 1 captures a set-theoretic property: $\{f(n)\} \cup f[A] = f[\{n\} \cup A]$, where f[A] denotes the image of set A under function f.
 We can prove termination using $>{ho}$: By letting insert \succ image and square \succ times, both rules can be oriented by H2.
-In contrast, rule 2 is beyond the reach of the applicative order $>{ap}$ for the same reason that $g \times \neq{ap} f \times x$ in Example 9.
-The system is also beyond the scope of the uncurrying approach of Hirokawa et al. [19] because of the variable application f n.
+In contrast, rule 2 is beyond the reach of the applicative order $>{ap}$ for the same reason that $g x \neq{ap} f x x$ in Example 9.
+The system is also beyond the scope of the uncurrying approach of Hirokawa et al. [20] because of the variable application f n on the left-hand side of rule 1.

-Example 24.
+Example 25.
 The following system specifies a map function on an ML-style option type equipped with two constructors, None and Some: